remodlai/Flowise/memory-bank/decision-log.md

   - API consumers will have clear understanding of authentication requirements
   - The detailed logic analysis in the endpoint documentation provides valuable insight into the complex upload capability detection process
   - The implementation details are thoroughly captured, making this a good reference for how to document complex business logic

+## Components-Credentials Endpoint Response Verification
+- **Date:** 2025-05-15 1:23:51 PM
+- **Author:** Unknown User
+- **Context:** Needed to verify if the components-credentials API response structure matched its OpenAPI documentation to ensure accuracy.
+- **Decision:** Confirmed that both the implementation and documentation are correct and consistent.
+The service returns an array of credential definitions, and the OpenAPI schema properly defines the response as an array of ComponentCredentialDefinition objects.
+- **Alternatives Considered:**
+  - Update the OpenAPI schema if it incorrectly defined the response structure
+  - Modify the service implementation if it didn't match the documented schema
+- **Consequences:**
+  - Documentation remains accurate for API consumers
+  - No changes needed to either implementation or documentation
+  - Increased confidence in the API documentation quality

+## Components-Credentials-Icon Documentation Correction
+- **Date:** 2025-05-15 1:25:08 PM
+- **Author:** Unknown User
+- **Context:** Documentation for the components-credentials-icon endpoint incorrectly states it returns a base64 data URI wrapped in a JSON object with a 'src' property.
+Examined actual implementation to determine correct behavior.
+- **Decision:** The documentation should be updated to reflect that the endpoint returns the actual file content (image/svg+xml, image/png, or image/jpg) directly using res.sendFile(), not a base64 data URI in a JSON object.
+- **Alternatives Considered:**
+  - Keep current documentation despite inaccuracy
+  - Change implementation to match documentation
+- **Consequences:**
+  - Documentation will accurately reflect actual API behavior
+  - Prevents confusion for API consumers
+  - Maintains documentation integrity

+## Credentials API Schemas Update
+- **Date:** 2025-05-15 1:28:30 PM
+- **Author:** Unknown User
+- **Context:** During analysis of the credentials API endpoints and schemas, needed to determine if the documentation matched the actual implementation and make any necessary updates while preserving all implementation details.
+- **Decision:** Updated the CredentialsSchemas.yaml and internalCredentialsCreate.yaml files to more accurately reflect the actual implementation.
+Used $ref to link to schema definitions and aligned field names with the TypeORM entity and interfaces used in the code.
+- **Alternatives Considered:**
+  - Update controller/service implementation to match existing documentation
+  - Leave documentation as-is despite discrepancies
+- **Consequences:**
+  - Documentation now accurately reflects the actual API behavior
+  - Schema references are properly linked between OpenAPI fragments
+  - Field naming is consistent with implemented interfaces